fiorite/framework/src/di/readme.md

   constructor(
     @GetIncrementFunction()
     readonly incrementor: IncrementFunction,
-  ) { }
+  ) {
   }
+}
 ```

-This is built on `Provide` and can be reused elsewhere.

-Unfamiliar `.calledBy()` is the way to point out that `GetIncrementFunction` is based on `Provide`.
+Unfamiliar `.calledBy()` is the method to point out which decorator uses original one.
-Whether you decide to build more complex pipeline, tracking decorator chain it is recommended.
+Tracking decorator chain, to debug, gets easy:

 To access call chain, use: